 Normal processing resumes and any activity that the NPAC SMS had queued up during the recovery period will now be sent at the next scheduled retry interval.

 Miscellaneous

 SOA/Local SMS Notification of Scheduled NPAC Downtime

 This scenario shows SOA/Local SMS notification of scheduled NPAC downtime.
+This flow is not available over the XML interface.